Winegrowing

 • Validity of planting authorisations

-• Compliance with production quotas (if applicable)
+• Compliance with production quotas (where applicable)

 Rights and easements